michael-on-code/ibleducation-gutenberg-greeter-message-sender-via-rest-oauth2/README.md

-WP Simple Gutenberg Block Greeting Plugin Sending Input Message to any OAuth2 Layered based REST API
+WP Simple Gutenberg Block Greeting Plugin Sending Input Message to any OAuth2 Layer based REST API
 ========================

 A simple wordpress gutenberg input block plugin that allows to send the message typed to any REST API with a OAuth2 Layer